emilysim00/StudyLah/README.md

 5. As a student who might be busy and have trouble setting a date for meetings, I want to be able to schedule a study date without intervening with my current schedule.
 6. As a student who might be forgetful and bad at keeping track of deadlines, I want to have a tasklist that helps me to sort my assignment deadline and plan out my time.
 Additionally, having someone to remind of the deadlines when near due.

-Scope of Project
+<h2>Scope of Project</h2>
 A web application, which includes a front-end user interface and also a back-end database to store students/application data.

-How are we different from similar platforms?
+<h2>How are we different from similar platforms?</h2>
-Telegram Chat: Telegram chat groups are large in size, users might find it hard to participate or form friendships.
-StudyLah allows users to form smaller groups and initiate conversation easier.
+<b>Telegram Chat:</b> Telegram chat groups are large in size, users might find it hard to participate or form friendships.
+StudyLah allows users to form smaller groups and initiate conversation easier.<br>
-Trello: Corporate use trello more for tracking their employees’ projects status instead of allowing users to find teammates.
+<b>Trello:</b> Corporate use trello more for tracking their employees’ projects status instead of allowing users to find teammates.

 Completed Features [Milestone 1]
 Sign Up